| Real Name | Jean-Bertrand Aristide |

 Opposition (1996–2001)

-Fanmi Lavalas won the 2000 legislative election in May, but a handful of Senate seats were allocated to Lavalas candidates that critics claimed should have had second-round runoffs (as the votes of some smaller parties were eliminated in final vote counts, which had also been done in earlier elections).
-Critics argue that FL had not achieved a first-round majority for this handful of senate seats.
-Critics also charge that Fanmi Lavalas controlled the Provisional Election Commission which made the decision, but their criticism is of a vote count technique used prior in Haiti history.[49]
-Aristide then was elected later that year in the 2000 presidential election, an election boycotted by most opposition political parties, now organised into the Convergence Démocratique.
-Although the U.S. government claimed that the election turnout was hardly over 10%, international observers saw turnout of around 50%[citation needed], and at the time, CNN reported a turnout of 60% with over 92% voting for Aristide.[50]
+Aristide then was elected later that year in the 2000 presidential election, on 26 November, an election boycotted by most opposition political parties, now organised into the Convergence Démocratique (CD).[72]
+CD consisted of social democratic, right-wing, and business-linked parties.[79]
+Although the U.S. government claimed that the election turnout was hardly over 10%, the Haitian government claimed turnout of around 60% and at the time,[81] CNN reported a turnout of 60% with over 92% voting for Aristide.[82]
 The Bush administration in the U.S. and Haitian expatriate opposition leaders in Florida would use the criticism over the election to argue for an embargo on international aid to the Haitian government.

 Second presidency (2001–2004)